Too often, sales and marketing can feel like they’re dancing to different beats – totally disjointed.

 Set shared goals and establish SLAs

 Confident marketing and sales alignment nearly always begins with setting the tracks for success between both teams.
-Without an agreed idea for what success looks like and how it can be measured, there鈥檚 no identity for business outcomes.
+Without an agreed idea for what success looks like and how it can be measured, there’s no identity for business outcomes.

 Centralize assets and improve communication